jetbrains-academy/kotlin-onboarding-introduction/Part1/AlmostDone/StringFunctionsPartTwo/task.md

 To make the picture prettier, add a separator between the picture and the border.
 For the separator, please use the pre-defined variable `separator`.
+Note, that the picture can be not a square, it means the width of the different lines in the picture can be different.
+In other words, for shorter lines, you need to pad them with the `separator` to the length to make the image square.

 In addition, the project already stores the `newLineSymbol` variable, which can be used to split the picture into lines.